-- As a guest - When you visit Taronga Zoo or Taronga Western Plains Zoo, bring your old mobile phone and place it in the collection bin at the front entrance
+- As a guest - When you visit Taronga Zoo or Taronga Western Plains Zoo, bring your old mobile phone and accessories and place them in the collection bin at the front entrance

-- At your school - Bring the gorillas’ story to your classroom.
-Collect 10 old mobile phones and you can get a free courier pick up service.
+Simply bring the gorillas’ story to your classroom and collect as many old mobile phones along with any accessories and you can get a free courier pick up service.
 We’ll also send your class a special thank you!